Allegra 24

-The Allegra 24 is an American trailerable sailboat that was designed by Fred Bingham and Lou Nagy and based upon the work of Fred Bingham's son, Bruce Bingham.
+The Allegra 24 is a recreational keelboat that was designed by Fred Bingham and Lou Nagy and based upon the work of Fred Bingham's son, Bruce Bingham.
 The boat is intended as a cruiser and was first built in 1984.

 The Allegra 24 is a development of the smaller, Bruce Bingham-designed Flicka 20.

 Production

 The design was built by a number of companies, including Matrix Marine/Wilmette Boat Works from fiberglass and also by Mestiza Yachts from wood, in the United States starting in 1984, but it is now out of production.
 Boats were built on a custom basis, to order and some were delivered as kits or as bare hulls for owner completion.

 Design

 Fred Bingham took the Flicka 20 hull design and lengthened it by 4 ft, without increasing the beam.

-The Allegra 24 is a recreational keelboat, built predominantly of biaxial glass/acrylic-epoxy resin pre-preg fiberglass, with PVC foam-cored decks and cabin tops, with wood trim.
+The Allegra 24 is a built predominantly of biaxial glass/acrylic-epoxy resin pre-preg fiberglass, with PVC foam-cored decks and cabin tops, with wood trim.
 Some were also built from wood.
 It has a cutter rig, a spooned plumb stem, an angled transom, a keel-mounted rudder controlled by a tiller and a fixed long keel, with a cutaway forefoot.
 It displaces 6200 lb and carries 2200 lb of ballast.

 The boat has a draft of 3.50 ft with the standard keel.

 The boat may be fitted with an inboard motor or an outboard motor of under 30 hp for docking and maneuvering.
 The outboard motor is mounted on an off-center transom bracket, to de-conflict with the rudder.
 The fuel tank holds 18 u.s.gal.

 The interior layout varies, but typical includes sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight settees in the main cabin, with an extendable table.
 The galley is located on the starboard side just forward of the companionway ladder.
 The galley is equipped with a two-burner stove and a sink.
 The head is located opposite the galley on the port side.
 Cabin headroom is 73 in.

 For sailing the design is equipped with a jib and a genoa.
 The mainsheet is mid-cockpit.
 The design has a hull speed of 6.1 kn.